Dicy/dicydev.github.io/_posts/2021-02-18-YouTube-Banner-Template.md

 ![youtube banner template](/images/youtube_banner_template.png)

 Right click on the image and select "Save image...", you're pretty much done.
+If it doesn't work click [here](/images/youtube_banner_template.png).

 I hope this resource will be useful for your project, happy designing!